 Well, it turns out that there’s a reason why no one in my family ate raw persimmons.
 The variety we grew up with were hachiya persimmons, and they can’t be eaten raw until they are so completely ripe, they’ve turned into a gelatinous goo.
 Doesn’t sound very appetizing, right?
 If this astringent fruit is eaten too early, you’ll apparently never forget the experience.
 And it’s for this reason, that hachiya persimmons have gotten a bad rap.

-But the ripened hachiyas are excellent for baking, and they make a darn good cookie!
+But the ripened hachiyas are excellent for baking, and they make a really good cookie!

 Luckily, it turns out that there is another type of persimmon that is good for eating.
 And I just tried it for the first time this year.
 Fuyu persimmons are the short and squat variety that can be eaten raw like an apple, even when they aren’t fully ripened.
 Fuyus are very sweet and don’t have the mouth-puckering astringent quality present in the hachiya varieties.